Practical Ways to Stays to Survive the Winter and Save on Cost

 1. Opt for a programmable thermostat.
 This kind of thermostat will insure that your bill stays low while keeping your efficiency at high levels.
 Rather than chancing your thermostat manually each time you leave the house or return, research shows that the following temps/times during the week if your house is empty during the day (and also it is recommend setting the thermostat to 55 degrees when you go on vacation for a few days or more):

-• 6 a.m. to 9 a.m. = 68 degrees
+- 6 a.m. to 9 a.m. = 68 degrees

-• 9 a.m. to 5:30 p.m. = 60 degrees
+- 9 a.m. to 5:30 p.m. = 60 degrees

-• 5:30 to 11 p.m. = 68 degrees
+- 5:30 to 11 p.m. = 68 degrees

-• 11 p.m. to 6 a.m. = 60 degrees
+- 11 p.m. to 6 a.m. = 60 degrees

 Although the suggested nighttime temperatures may seem on the chilly side, remember that it is believed that cooper temps, in the mid 60s not only promote better sleep but may even increase your metabolism.

 2. Let it shine.
 Let the sunshine in once the sun is up comes up.
-You can capture as imagesGC7HH0QYmuch of the free heat as possible and even on the colder the days, the sunlight still provides warmth.
+You can capture as much of the free heat as possible and even on the colder the days, the sunlight still provides warmth.
 When leaving the house, leave your blinds up and curtains open, especially in areas of your home where sunlight streams during a good portion of the day.

 3. Keep out the dark.
 Once After sunset, try to retain as much heat as possible by closing your drapes and consider investing in insulated curtains for use in winter.
 Insulating your windows and doors as well as thresholds can save you money and maintain warmth.

-images[5]4.
-Monitor wood-burning fireplaces.
+4. Monitor wood-burning fireplaces.
 Fireplaces might seem like a no-brainer, but they are extremely inefficient for the rest of your living space.
 Although it will be nice and toasty by the fire itself, the rest of the house will chilled by the cold air being pulled in elsewhere (this is a result of a physics principle call stack effect).
 If you do enjoy a nice fire, just remember to keep the flue closed when the fireplace isn’t in use.
 Not doing so basically means you have an open window in that room, letting warm air escape and colder air in.

 5. Move your furniture.
 You might have blocked your heating vents with your furniture mistakenly when you moved in.
 Make sure that vents are not blocked as this is a common error in many homes.
 It’s better to have a clumsy looking living room for the winter if it insures you have a good heat source that is accessible.
 Blocking return vents in a forced-air central heating system could also cause air pressure issues, which further disrupts the flow of heat.

 6. Seal those leaks.
-There can be air leaks in your home beyond windows and under-door-draft-stopper-lowes[1]doors.
+There can be air leaks in your home beyond windows and doors.
 Perhaps your attic or basement (where cements meets the wood frame), even kitchen hood vents can be unlikely culprits in letting cold air into your home.
 Consider caulking to be your best winter friend.

 7. Close the doors.
 If most of your time is spent in a particular part of the house and other areas are most unused, you can close those doors and create a sauna effect.
 For example, you can warm your office or your bathrooms at night by leaving the doors closed.
 It might seem simple, but blocking the air from escaping those spaces keep that room a little warmer for you.